Jeong-Eul/Jeong-Eul/README.md

 <h3>🔔My latest posts</h3>
 <ul>
+  <li><a href="https://datascience0321.tistory.com/47"><b>📒 [Review] Using machine learning for the early prediction of sepsis-associated ARDS in the ICU and identification of clinical phenotypes with differential responses to treatment </i></li>
   <li><a href="https://datascience0321.tistory.com/46"><b>📒 [Review] Time-LLM: Time Series Forecasting By Reprogramming Large Language Models 쉽게 이해하기 </i></li>
   <li><a href="https://datascience0321.tistory.com/45"><b>📒 [Review] The Impact of Delays on Service Times in the Intensive Care Unit</a><br/><i>Case study for research of Queueing model in Healthcare setting. </i></li>
   <li><a href="https://datascience0321.tistory.com/44"><b>📒 [Review] Mamba: Linear-Time Sequence Modeling with Selective State Spaces 쉽게 이해하기</a><br/><i>Research Trend Report: Sequential Modeling</i>